hmrc/ctc-traders-phase5-tis/python/README.md

 Ensure that all three bits of information are added.
 The script will then pick up the change and add links as appropriate.

-## Customising the behaviour of this script
+## Customising the behaviour of the conversion script

 This script has been designed to be semi-modular and extensible, such that the rendering logic is separate(ish) from the main code -- it's just a case of swapping out rendering functions for whatever format you wish to use -- for example, a CSV file writer.
 It is currently set up to only handle external domain messages.